 The Vineyard

-Sleeping Dog Wines are created almost exclusively from grapes grown in the Buoy Vineyards adjacent to their home and winery on the southward slopes above the Yakima River in Eastern Washington.
+Sleeping Dog Wines are created from grapes grown in the Buoy Vineyards, adjacent to Larry & Joyce’s home and winery on south-facing slopes above the Yakima River in Eastern Washington.
 What began with Larry’s hopeful request to Farmer Bob Buoy of, “Hey, can I pick a few grapes that are left over and make some wine?” has grown into a relationship of mutual respect and admiration for each man’s gift with the grape.

-At harvest, the friends and family of Sleeping Dog are mustered to the crush.
-Under strict supervision of Aurora and her feline assistant, Syrah, the crew hand-sorts and cleans the grapes as they are processed through the crusher/stemmer to ferment in 200-gallon lots.
-When the juice is ready, another summons is issued to return for the press. ”Alpha Vintner” Larry earns his title on these days – instructing, monitoring, and guiding every detail of the process that will result in the optimal product for the vintage.
+IMG_0201.JPGAt harvest, the friends and family of Sleeping Dog are mustered to the crush.
+The crew hand-sorts and cleans the grapes as they are processed through the crusher/stemmer to ferment in ~200-gallon lots.
+When the juice is ready, another summons is issued to return for the press.
 At the end of the day’s work, all join to share a hearty meal with a few glasses of Sleeping Dog Wines–literally enjoying the fruits of their labor.

 Larry & Aurora

-Once settled into stainless steel tanks, Larry continues in his pursuit of the vintner’s art, guiding and nurturing the young wines as they mature.
-He maintains strict chemical and temperature controls, and applies French and European oak at critical points throughout the aging process to achieve the desired flavors.
-Watching and guiding its maturation, skillfully as any artist, Larry ultimately decides when the wine is ready for bottling until one day, his opus is debuted.
+Once settled into stainless steel tanks, Larry continues nurturing the young wines as they mature.
+He maintains chemical and temperature controls, and applies French, American, and European oak at critical points throughout the aging process to achieve the desired flavors.
+Watching and guiding its evolution (a fancy way to say tasting a lot), Larry ultimately decides when the wine is ready for bottling, then monitoring the wine as it matures, until one day, his opus is debuted.